chandan4520/Manufacture-Analysis/README.md

 ### Data Sources

-Manufacture report table: The primary dataset used for this analysis is the "manufacture_report.csv" file,containing detailed information about each revenue made by the hotels.
+Manufacture report table: The primary dataset used for this analysis is the "manufacture_report.csv" file,containing detailed information about each manufactured products made by the machines and employees.

 ### Tools